 What attracted you to the priesthood?

-Who or what influenced you to begin study for the priesthood?
+Who or what influenced you to begin studying for the priesthood?

 What were you doing before you came to the seminary?